jinkim31/event_thread/README.md

 }
 ```
 In the constructor of class `App`, 10 workers are moved to their own threads and the threads are started.
-Then, a task is added to `ETimer mTimer` that uses promises to chain function calls between different threads.
+Then, a task is added to `ETimer mTimer` that uses promises to chain function calls across different threads.

 > Note that `EPromise` has to be dynamically allocated using `new`.
 > The user should NOT delete the allocated promise since the deletion is handled automatically.

+> Promise will not run if the thread that target `EObject` is in has not been started or the `EObject` has been removed from its thread.

 JinKim2022@AnsurLab@KIST\
 JinKim2023@HumanLab@KAIST